brunoboto96/CSTHackathon/README.md

 #### Level: Easy-Medium

 Maybe do you play D&D?
 What about map generator based on some configuration file?
-The idea of this scenario is to create game map generator that can be based on an algorithm or on a random seed.
+The idea of this scenario is to create a game map generator that can be based on an algorithm or on a random seed.
 It would be cool to somehow visualise generated map 2D, 3D, 4D?
 We rather make you think about this scenario as about logical challenge.

 _Maybe something with fractals, genetic algorithm?_